-- EU Member States will aim to register at least 10% of the individuals crossing the Schengen Area external borders via the EES in the first month of the system's launch. - During the first 60 days, Member States will be able to operate the EES without recording travelers' biometric information. - After three months, Member States will aim to register at least 35% of the individuals crossing the Schengen Area external borders via the EES and record all travelers' biometric information.
+- EU Member States will aim to register at least 10% of individuals crossing the Schengen borders via the EES in the first month of this system's launch. - For the first 60 days, Member States will be able to operate the EES without recording travelers' biometric information. - After three months, Member States will aim to register at least 50% of individuals crossing the Schengen borders via the EES and record all travelers' biometric information.
 By the end of the six-month transition period, Member States will aim to register all impacted travelers via the EES.

-The phased roll-out addresses the needs of Member States by allowing those who prefer a gradual implementation over 180 days to proceed accordingly, while allowing others to start full operations immediately.
+The timeline above is optional, and Member States may choose to start full operations of the EES from the first day of its launch.
 During the transition period, manual stamping of travel documents will continue.

-As EES operations begin, Member States may fully or partially suspend the system at certain border crossings in exceptional circumstances, such as high traffic volumes that lead to long waiting times.
-After the initial phase, they may also suspend operations at specific border crossing points for up to six hours under similar conditions.

-This agreement is provisional and requires approval by the Council and Parliament before both institutions can formally adopt it.

-The European Travel Information and Authorization System (ETIAS), another IT system designed to mitigate irregular migration to the Schengen Area, is set to be introduced after the EES goes into effect.
-It will apply to most non-EU nationals who are visa exempt and requires them to complete an online registration form prior to travel.
-The implementation date of ETIAS is not yet confirmed, but at the time of this publication, is expected to be launched in the last quarter of 2026.
+Specific details of the deployment of the EES will be announced once the European Parliament approves the plan above.
+In addition to adopting the proposal for phased deployment, the European Council also approved a revised roadmap for the launch of an interoperability architecture (i.e., an interconnected system of IT tools) to support border management and law enforcement.
+This new infrastructure will include an updated version of the Eurodac, the EU's centralized biometric database designed to assist with the management of asylum applications, which is expected to become operational in June 2026.
+The European Travel Information and Authorization System (ETIAS), another IT system designed to mitigate irregular migration to the Schengen Area, is set to be introduced after the EES.
+It will apply to most non-EU nationals who are visa exempt and require them to complete an online registration form prior to travel.
+The implementation date of ETIAS is not yet confirmed, but at the time of this publication, it is expected to be launched in the last quarter of 2026.

 Impact on employers

-Employers may continue to monitor developments related to the EES and ETIAS and update internal policies as required to ensure compliance.
+Employers may continue to monitor developments related to the EES and ETIAS and adopt internal policies as required to ensure compliance.

 Key steps

 EY will continue to monitor these developments.
 Should you have any questions, we encourage you to contact one of our immigration professionals.

+Ben Willis

+Partner - People Advisory Services, EMEIA Immigration Leader Tel: +44 20 7951 9589

+Email: ben.willis@uk.ey.com

+Seema Farazi

+Partner - People Advisory Services, EMEIA Immigration Leader

+Tel: +44 20 7951 7122

+José Vaz

+Director - People Advisory Services, Global Immigration Tel: +46 701 481 325

+Email: jose.vaz@se.ey.com

+Josef Gyrmai

+Manager - People Advisory Services, Global Immigration Tel: +46 70 9139626

+Email: josef.gyrmai@se.ey.com

 EY | Building a better working world

 EY is building a better working world by creating new value for clients, people, society and the planet, while building trust in capital markets.

 Enabled by data, AI and advanced technology, EY teams help clients shape the future with confidence and develop answers for the most pressing issues of today and tomorrow.

 EY teams work across a full spectrum of services in assurance, consulting, tax, strategy and transactions.
 Fueled by sector insights, a globally connected, multi-disciplinary network and diverse ecosystem partners, EY teams can provide services in more than 150 countries and territories.

 All in to shape the future with confidence.